sara5521/eJPT-CTF-Challenges/Assessment-Methodologies/ssh-banner-flag/README.md

-# Assessment Methodologies - Flag 4 Walkthrough
+# Assessment Methodologies - Ssh Banner Flag

 This document contains the step-by-step walkthrough for solving **Flag 4** of the Enumeration CTF in the eJPT Assessment Methodologies lab.